spirosrap/Deep-Reinforcement-Learning/General/DeepRL.md

 **RL and Unsupervised Learning difference**: RL is trying to maximize a reward signal instead of trying to find hidden structure.

+Types of RL Algorithms:
+* **Model-based**: Rely on the model of the environment; either the model is known or the algorithm learns it explicitly.
+* **Model-free**: There's no dependency on the model during learning.

+Two main categories:
+* **On-policy**: Use the deterministic outcomes or samples from the target policy to train the algorithm.
+(The same policy is used for interacting with the environment and it's being learned. **example**: A2C)
+* **Off-policy**: Training on a distribution of transitions or episodes produced by a different behavior policy rather than that produced by the target policy (The policy interacting with the environment and the policy being learned are different. **example** : DQN - `qnetwork_local` interacting with the environment and `qnetwork_target` being learned)

 ### The Goal in RL

 The Goal in RL is maximizing the expected cummulative return.